Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 Community organizer, agitator.

-There was there was there was nothing presidential.
+There was nothing presidential.

-There was certainly nothing uh presidential about it.
+There was certainly nothing presidential about it.

-Uh was great.
+It was great.

 We have audio sound bites of that.

-Uh but remember I want let's go back and listen to Obama from last December.
+But remember, let's go back and listen to Obama from last December.

-This is uh check the date here's December the 17th.
+This is, check the date here.

-And remember every Obama statement has an expiration date.
+And remember, every Obama statement has an expiration date.

 They were just beside themselves.